Why your audience struggles to read your content and how to keep their attention

-It's Wednesday evening and two salespeople at a networking event in a fancy hotel make a bet to see who can collect the most business cards.
+It's Wednesday evening, and two salespeople at a networking event in a fancy hotel make a bet to see who can collect the most business cards.

-– let's call them Chatty Charlie and Conversational Connie - you may already know how this ends but indulge me for a moment.
+– let's call them Chatty Charlie and Conversational Connie.
+You may already know how this ends, but indulge me for a moment.

 Chatty Charlie is the human equivalent of a squirrel on Red Bull.